Hendrixer/nextjs-course/lessons/deployment.md

 ```

 That's it!
 If your project is already on GitHub, you can deploy that way from Vercel as well.
-Create an account and connect your Github account.
+Create an account and connect your GitHub account.